Sniffer dogs search for clues in ashes of deadly South African fire | Law-Order

 * Many tenants foreign, more than 20 Malawians dead

-Addressing journalists While visiting the injured at Menlo hospital, Health Minister Joe Phaahla, who visited the injured at Menlo hospital on Friday, said the death toll had now risen to 76.
-Most of the bodies were burned beyond recognition and investigators would have to rely on DNA samples from relatives to identify them, Thembalethu Mpahlaza, from Gauteng province's Forensic Pathology Services, said.
+Addressing journalists while visiting the injured at a hospital, Health Minister Joe Phaahla said the death toll had now risen to 76.
+Most of the bodies were burned beyond recognition and investigators would have to rely on DNA samples from relatives to identify them, said Thembalethu Mpahlaza, from Gauteng province's Forensic Pathology Services.

 Only 12 bodies so far recovered were identifiable by sight, he added.
 "I am devastated," block resident Wambali Kaunda, who lost his brother and niece in the fire, told Reuters.